AlwynBarry/SimplePrayerDiary/readme.txt

 Contributors: Alwyn Barry, from code by mpol
 Tags: simple prayer diary, prayer diary, prayer, prayer item Requires at least: 4.1
-Tested up to: 6.1
+Tested up to: 6.1.1
 Stable tag: 1.4.2
 License: GPLv2 or later

-Simple Prayer Diary is a dated prayer reminder list for people who just want something simple.
+Simple Prayer Diary is a dated prayer reminder list for Wordpress people who just want something simple to use.

 == Description ==

-Simple Prayer Diary is a dated prayer reminder list for people who just want something simple.
+Simple Prayer Diary is a dated prayer reminder list for people who just want something simple to use.
-The goal is to provide a simple way to show a list of items to pray for by date to your visitors.
+The goal is to provide a simple way to show a list of items to pray for by upcoming date to your visitors.

 Current features include: